-To create a RAID set:
+To create a RAID set

-- 1. From the utility main menu, select Create Volume and select volume type. - Click Next.
+- 1. From the utility main menu, select Create Volume and select volume type. - 2.
+Then click Next.

 - 3. Enter a name for the RAID set, then select the array disks. - 4.
-Select Volume Size tab, you can drag the bar to decide the volume size. - Click Next.
+Select Volume Size tab, you can drag the bar to decide the volume size. - 5.
+Then click Next.

-- If you do not want to keep the data on one of the selected disks, select NO when prompted. - If you want to Enable volume write-back cache or Initialize volume, click Advanced.
+- If you hard disk with existing data and you don't want to keep data from one of the selected disks, choose NO in next column (If displayed). - If you want to Enable volume write-back cache or Initialize volume, you can click Advanced tab to slelect.

-6. Confirm the volume creation, than click Create Volume to continue.
+6. Confirm volume creation, than click Create Volume to continue.